Putt-Putt Saves the Zoo

+Putt-Putt Saves the Zoo is a 1995 children's point-and-click adventure developed and published by Humongous Entertainment.
+In the game, Putt-Putt must rescue six baby animals which have gone missing from the new Cartown Zoo.

+The game is the third entry in the Putt-Putt series, being preceded by Putt-Putt Goes to the Moon in 1993 and followed by Putt-Putt Travels Through Time in 1997.
+It is the first game in the series to utilize hand-drawn animation for its graphics.

+The game was released on August 10, 1995 for Microsoft Windows and Apple Macintosh.
+It has since been re-released on Steam and ported to Linux, iOS, Android, Nintendo Switch, and PlayStation 4.

 Plot

 Putt-Putt is excited for the grand opening of the Cartown Zoo.
 He visits Mr. Baldini's grocery store, who tasks him with delivering zoo chow to zookeeper Outback Al. Upon arriving at the zoo, Putt-Putt learns that six baby animals have gone missing: Baby Jambo the African bush elephant calf; Masai the reticulated giraffe calf; Kenya the lion cub; Zanzibar the hippopotamus calf; Sammy the Antarctic fur seal; and Little Skeeter the boa constrictor.
 Putt-Putt volunteers to search for the animals, which Outback Al agrees to as he starts repairs on the zoo.

 After finding and rescuing all six baby animals, Putt-Putt notifies Outback Al of his success, and the Outback Al excitedly thanks him.
 At the zoo's opening ceremony, Outback Al gives Putt-Putt a Junior Zookeeper award for his help and allows him the honor of cutting the ribbon.
 The zoo is then opened to everyone as they all enter to explore, ending the game.